mtreinik/miro-day-counter/README.md

 ## Resources

-Here are some resources that were referenced for developing this web-plugin:
+Here are some resources that were used while developing this web-plugin:

 - https://developers.miro.com/docs/getting-started
 - https://developers.miro.com/docs/web-plugins-features